 I am Cathy, the web weaver for this site.
 I am a mother, wife, scientist, teacher and web designer.
 Trained as a scientist (Ph.D. in microbiology), I take a scientific (questioning) approach to everything, including grace.

 Over the years, I’ve had some experiences that filled me with intense ecstatic gratitude for existence, for life, and for the awareness to appreciate it ALL.
 I was curious about this beautiful state of being.
 In my initial investigations, the closest state of being that matched my own was from people reporting a religious experiences of grace.
 It was the sense of profound gratitude for the gift of life and love.
 Over time, I have discovered that this state of grace belongs to all people, whether religious or not.
 In hopes of achieving the grace state in a more predictable way, I sought to understand the science of grace.
-Over the years I have studied meditation, psychology, researched hormones, DNA, neurotransmitters, and brain structures.
+Over the years I have studied meditation, psychology, endocrinology, DNA, neurotransmitters, and brain structures.

 Now, I discover that grace fascinates me more than ever.
 I can hardly contain my enthusiasm for it.
 My life feels so much more joyous.
 Now, in the light of grace, even the rough patches don’t seem so rough.